Why do Sikh NRI grooms/brides prefer to marry a Sikh?

 In addition to cultural and religious compatibility, Sikh NRI individuals may also be influenced by the close-knit nature of the Sikh community.
 The Sikh diaspora is known for its strong networks, where community members support each other in various aspects of life, including marriage.
 Marrying within the community often comes with the assurance of a supportive extended family and a sense of belonging that can be especially comforting when living away from one’s homeland.
 The shared values of hard work, service (seva), and resilience, which are deeply ingrained in Sikh culture, further reinforce the desire to find a partner who embodies these qualities.

 For many Sikh NRIs, marrying within the faith also simplifies the process of raising children with a clear and consistent cultural and religious identity.
 It ensures that the next generation is brought up with a strong connection to their roots, participating in Sikh rituals and understanding the history and teachings of the Gurus.
-This continuity is crucial for many Sikh families who wish to maintain their cultural and religious heritage in a multicultural .
+This continuity is crucial for many Sikh families who wish to maintain their cultural and religious heritage in a multicultural environment.

 Furthermore, the preference for marrying within the Sikh community can also stem from a desire to avoid cultural misunderstandings or conflicts that may arise in interfaith marriages.
 While interfaith marriages can be successful, they often require a significant amount of compromise and negotiation, particularly when it comes to raising children, religious practices, and celebrating festivals.
 For Sikh NRIs, marrying another Sikh can minimize these potential conflicts and ensure a more harmonious relationship, where both partners are aligned in their beliefs and values.